benwhalley/signalbox/signalbox/docs/questionnaires.rst

 `redirect_url`
    The page the user is sent to when the questionnaire is complete

+`width`
+    The width of the main column with questionnaires in.
+Min 2, max 12.
+Defaults to 12.

 `success_message`
    If the user is redirected to page within the signalbox site, an extra message which will appear in a banner at the head of the page after completion.